Get to know the place

 Betancuria: A Journey into the History of Fuerteventura

-A short distance from Tefía is Betancuria, which was the first capital of Fuerteventura and of the entire Canary Archipelago.
-Founded in the 15th century, this town, nestled in the picturesque valley of the Betancuria Massif, is today a Historic-Artistic Site and a veritable open-air museum.
+A short distance from Tefía lies Betancuria, which was once the first capital of Fuerteventura and of the entire Canary Islands.
+Founded in the 15th century, this village, nestled in the picturesque valley of the Betancuria Massif, is now a Historic-Artistic Site and a veritable open-air museum.

-Stroll through the well-kept old town with its unique Canarian architecture of whitewashed houses and volcanic stone.
-In the centre of the village, you’ll find historic buildings such as the Church of Santa María, which became the first cathedral in the Canary Islands, and explore the ruins of the Franciscan Convent of San Buenaventura.
+Take a stroll through its well-preserved historic centre, with its distinctive Canarian architecture featuring whitewashed houses and volcanic stone.
+In the heart of the village, you’ll find historic buildings such as the Church of Santa María, which was once the first cathedral in the Canary Islands, and you can explore the ruins of the Franciscan Convent of San Buenaventura.

-Don’t forget to visit the Archaeological and Ethnographic Museum to learn about the fascinating history of the ancient inhabitants, the Mahos.
-From the nearby viewpoints, such as Guise and Ayose or Morro Velosa (designed by César Manrique), you will enjoy breathtaking panoramic views over the Betancuria Rural Park and the interior of the island.
+Don’t forget to visit the Archaeological and Ethnographic Museum to discover the fascinating history of the island’s ancient inhabitants, the Mahos.
+From the nearby viewpoints, such as those at Guise and Ayose or Morro Velosa (designed by César Manrique), you’ll enjoy spectacular, breathtaking panoramic views over the Betancuria Rural Park and the island’s interior.

 Tindaya Mountain: Mystery and Sights

-Leaving Tefía, if you head towards the north of the island, you will see Tindaya Mountain, considered sacred by the Majorero aborigines, standing out alone in the arid landscape.
-Standing almost 400 metres high, this mountain, sculpted by time, holds podomorphic (foot-shaped) engravings of great archaeological value, witnesses to ancestral rituals and beliefs.
-The surroundings of Tindaya radiate an atmosphere of mystery and tranquillity, perfect for contemplating the immensity of the Majorero landscape and feeling the energy of this unique place.
+Setting off from Tefía and heading north across the island, you will see Mount Tindaya standing alone against the arid landscape; it is considered sacred by the indigenous people of Fuerteventura.
+Standing at almost 400 metres high, this mountain, sculpted by time, bears podomorphic (foot-shaped) engravings of great archaeological value, bearing witness to ancestral rituals and beliefs.
+The surroundings of Tindaya exude an atmosphere of mystery and tranquillity, perfect for contemplating the vastness of the Majorcan landscape and feeling the energy of this unique place.

-Fuerteventura is synonymous with beaches, yes, but also with a rich culture and gastronomy, and the Majorero Cheese Museum, located in the nearby town of Antigua, is the perfect place to discover it.
-This interactive museum invites you on a journey through the history, tradition and essence of the island through its star product: the internationally renowned Majorero cheese, made from the milk of the local goat.
-Learn about the volcanic origin of Fuerteventura, the uniqueness of the Majorero goat and the importance of cheese in island life.
+Fuerteventura is synonymous with beaches, yes, but also with a rich culture and cuisine, and the Majorero Cheese Museum, located in the nearby town of Antigua, is the perfect place to discover this.
+This interactive museum invites you on a journey through the history, tradition and essence of the island via its star product: the internationally renowned Majorero cheese, made from the milk of the native goat.
+Learn about the volcanic origins of Fuerteventura, the uniqueness of the Majorero goat and the importance of cheese in island life.
 And of course, don’t leave without taking part in a tasting to savour the unique nuances of this award-winning delicacy.

 Puertito de Los Molinos: The Hidden Coast

-For a fascinating contrast to the rural hinterland, head to Puertito de Los Molinos, a charming little fishing village on the west coast.
-Known as a summer retreat for locals, this little port offers a small beach and a laid-back seaside atmosphere.
-Stroll among its simple houses, enjoy the sound of the Atlantic and, tide permitting, take a refreshing swim.
-It is an authentic corner where time seems to stand still.
+For a fascinating contrast to the rural interior, head to Puertito de Los Molinos, a tiny, charming fishing village on the west coast.
+Known as a summer retreat for the locals, this little port offers a small beach and the laid-back atmosphere of coastal life.
+Stroll amongst its simple houses, enjoy the sound of the Atlantic and, tide permitting, take a refreshing dip.
+It is an authentic spot where time seems to stand still.

 Puerto del Rosario: the capital of Fuerteventura

-Despite seeking rural disconnection, the proximity to Puerto del Rosario, the capital of Fuerteventura, formerly known as Puerto Cabras, is an advantage.
-This small town is the administrative, commercial and cultural centre of the island and offers an interesting counterpoint to the quiet interior.
-You can stroll along its seafront avenue, explore its shopping area, visit the Unamuno Museum (the house where the writer lived during his exile) or discover the more than 150 sculptures that adorn its streets, turning it into an open-air museum.
+Although you may be seeking a rural retreat, the proximity to Puerto del Rosario, the capital of Fuerteventura (formerly known as Puerto Cabras), is a definite advantage.
+This small town is the island’s administrative, commercial and cultural hub, offering an interesting contrast to the tranquil countryside.
+You can stroll along its seafront promenade, explore its shopping district, visit the Unamuno Museum (the house where the writer lived during his exile) or discover the more than 150 sculptures that adorn its streets, turning it into an open-air museum.

 The Charm of Other Nearby Villages

-The centre and north of Fuerteventura are dotted with small villages with unique charm, perfect for exploring from Tefía.
-You can visit La Oliva, with its historic Casa de los Coroneles and the distinctive church of La Candelaria, which shows the contrast of whitewashed white against the black of the volcanic stone.
-Or head to Ajuy, another picturesque fishing village on the west coast, famous for its impressive natural caves, declared a Natural Monument, and its black sand beach.
-These and other rural villages, such as Tetir, allow you to discover the diversity of the island and the leisurely pace of Majorcan life.
+Central and northern Fuerteventura are dotted with small villages each with their own unique charm, perfect for exploring from Tefía.
+You can visit La Oliva, with its historic Casa de los Coroneles and the distinctive church of La Candelaria, which showcases the contrast between whitewashed walls and black volcanic stone.
+Or head to Ajuy, another picturesque fishing village on the west coast famous for its impressive natural caves, declared a Natural Monument, and its black sand beach.
+These and other rural villages, such as Tetir, allow you to discover the island’s diversity and the unhurried pace of life in Fuerteventura.

-The rural environment surrounding Tefía is a paradise for those who, as well as looking for peace and quiet, are lovers of adventure and active tourism.
-From our hotel, you have privileged access to endless possibilities to really connect with the landscape and the Majorcan culture.
+The rural surroundings of Tefía are a paradise for those who, as well as seeking peace and quiet, are keen on adventure and active tourism.
+From our hotel, you have excellent access to a wealth of opportunities to truly connect with the landscape and culture of Fuerteventura.

 Hiking

-There is nothing better than having breakfast at our rural hotel, putting on your boots and exploring the austere and magnetic beauty of Fuerteventura’s interior on foot.
+There’s nothing better than having breakfast at our rural hotel, lacing up your boots and setting off on foot to explore the austere yet captivating beauty of Fuerteventura’s interior.
 You won’t find lush forests here!
-But the island has beautiful hiking trails that wind between small volcanic mountains and stony plains, offering spectacular views and unparalleled peace and quiet.
-Our location is the perfect starting point to begin these hikes and discover hidden corners of the island.
+But the island boasts beautiful hiking trails that wind their way through small volcanic mountains and stony plains, offering spectacular views and unrivalled peace and quiet.
+Our location is the perfect starting point for these walks and for discovering the island’s hidden corners.

 Mountain Bike